axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

      <tr>
       <th>Divide and Conquer</th>
       <td>
        <p>At some point women were made the property of men and were made subservient to them.
-That is, for example, why inhereted last names are the man&rsquo;s.
-The &ldquo;ez&rdquo; at the end of Spanish nanes is the equivalent to the &ldquo;apostrophe s&rdquo; in Enghlish, &ldquo;the property of.&rdquo; <span class='_quotespan'>Men were the kings of their castle</span> and women reduced chattel.</p>
+That is, for example, why inherited last names are the man&rsquo;s.
+The <em>ez</em> at the end of Spanish family names is the equivalent to the possesive &ldquo;apostrophe s&rdquo; in English (<eg>i.e.</eg>, Pedro&rsquo;s) as it indicates &ldquo;belongs to.&rdquo; <span class='_quotespan'>Men were the kings of their castle</span> and women reduced to chattel.
+Even regular men possesed everything in their limited domain.
+Sounds comical, but there is a intuitive logic to it: men now had to worry about staying in charge of what belonged to them, and not about the injustices from the powerful men above.</p>
-       <p>It all was bundled with a strong ideology that created an institution and women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and she had better submit for salvation.
-And women covered their hair and wore burkas, and reqlinquished their autonomy in the name of duty.</p>
+       <p>It all was bundled with a strong ideology that created an institution and, strangenly enough, women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and she submitted for salvation.
+Women covered their hair, wore burkas, and reqlinquished their autonomy in the name of duty and survival.</p>
-       <p>As Christianity spread at the spear-end of colonization, non-Europeans were made subservient to Europeans.
-Of course, there were wealthy non-Europeans, close to their colonial masers, and poor non-Europeans.
-The wealthier was treated better and oftentimes put in charge.</p>
+       <p>As Christianity spread by force of colonization, non-Europeans were made subservient to Europeans.
+Of course, there were wealthy non-Europeans, close to their colonial masters, and poor non-Europeans.
+The wealthier were even put in charge.</p>
-       <p>We are still struggling with that attitude today, thousands of years later. <span class='_quotespan'>We could be in paradise, but the woman enticed us to bite the apple of knowledge and poisoned us.</span></p>
+       <p>We are still struggling with that attitude today, thousands of years later. <span class='_quotespan'>We could be in paradise, but the woman enticed us to bite the apple of knowledge and poisoned us.</span> We are still struggling with the leftover of colonization, domestic and foreign.
+We are on our way to bring it all out in the open and heal the wounds, but it is a struggle as a few powerful people cling to the past.</p>
       </td>
      </tr>
      <tr>